Portal User Guide

 Create PDF

 A selection of all attributes or an existing attribute set will only include the first ten, five, or three attributes (depending on your chosen grid option), even if the attribute set has more than this number of attributes.
-You will be able to preview these attributes before your final download or share action, and customize any attributes from the set once selected.
+You can preview these attributes before your final download or share action, and customize any attributes from the set once selected.

 When you choose the Create PDF action, you will be walked through a multi-step process to configure your PDF: